blefebvre/implementationdetails.dev/_posts/2019-10-27-a-month-with-python.markdown

 To note from the above, `how='left'` tells the merge to operate similar to an SQL left outer join: all keys from the left frame will be included in the resulting DataFrame, but keys in the right frame without a match on the left will be excluded.

+## Conclusion

+This has been a great course so far and I am learning a ton.
+If you would like to check it out for yourself, click here: [coursera.org/learn/python-machine-learning](https://www.coursera.org/learn/python-machine-learning/)

+Next up: Neural Networks! 🤓